codylellis/gw_bulk/README.md

 # Folders

 - 'output' - CSV and JSON files can be found in output folder

-- 'scripts' - Locally generated and removed when code is done running
+- 'scripts' - Locally generated shell scripts.
+Removed when code is finished running.